A Generalization of Linear Positive Systems with Applications to Nonlinear Systems: Invariant Sets and the Poincar\'{e}-Bendixson Property: Introduction

 The system~\eqref{eq:ltv} is said to be positive on the time interval~$(a,b)$ if for any pair~$(t_0,t)$ with~$a<t_0< t<b$ and any~$x(t_0)\in\R^n_+$ we have~$x(t)\in\R^n_+$.
 Equivalently,~$\Phi(t,t_0)\geq 0$ for all~$a<t_0<t<b $.
 It is well-known that this holds if and only if~(iff) $A(\tau)$ is Metzler for all~$ a<\tau<b$.
 Thus, we have the following set of equivalent conditions: \begin{itemize} \item The LTV~\eqref{eq:ltv} is positive on the time interval~$(a,b)$; \item All the minors of order one of~$\Phi(t,t_0)$ are nonnegative for all~$a<t_0<t<b$; \item $A(\tau)$ is Metzler for all~$a<\tau<b$. \end{itemize}

 Our goal here is to introduce a generalization called a~\emph{$k$-positive system}.
 This is an~LTV that maps the set of vectors with at most~$k-1$ sign variations to itself.
 In particular, the standard positive system is a~$1$-positive system.
 We show that the following is a set of equivalent conditions: \begin{itemize} \item The LTV~\eqref{eq:ltv} is~$k$-positive on the time interval~$(a,b)$; \item All the minors of order~$k$ of the transition matrix~$\Phi(t,t_0)$ are nonnegative for all~$a<t_0<t<b$; \item $A^{[k]}(\tau)$ is Metzler for all~$a<\tau<b$. \end{itemize} Here~$A^{[j]}(\tau)$ denotes the~$j$'th additive compound of~$A(\tau)$ (see e.g.,~\cite{muldo1990}).
 In particular~$A^{[1]}=A$, so for~$k=1$ we obtain the set of conditions described above for a positive~LTV.
 We provide for every~$k$ a simple condition on the structure of~$A(t)$ guaranteeing that~$A^{[k]}(t)$ is Metzler.
 Thus, our results do not require computing the transition matrix.
+Specifically, we show that an LTV is~$(n-1)$-positive iff it is a competitive system (up to an appropriate coordinate transformation).
+For~$1<k<n$ it is~$k$-positive with~$k$ even iff it is~$2$-positive, and it is~$k$-positive with~$k$ odd iff it is~$1$-positive.

 Positive LTVs play an important role in the analysis of time-varying \emph{nonlinear} dynamical systems.
 To explain this, consider the time-varying nonlinear system: \be \dot x(t)=f(t,x(t)), \ee whose trajectories evolve on a convex state-space~$\Omega\subseteq\R^n$.
 Assume that~$f$ is~$C^1$ with respect to~$x$, and denote its Jacobian by~$J(t,x):= \frac{\partial }{\partial x} f(t,x)$.
 For~$p\in\Omega$, let~$x(t,p)$ denote the solution of~\eqref{eq:nlin} at time~$t$ with~$x(0)=p$.
 For~$p,q\in\Omega$, let